Sean Connery as James Bond, cunning and sophisticated British government agent

 The book doesn’t offer a color, but it’s reasonable to assume that the navy blue canvas deck shoes sported by Connery in the film aren’t far from Fleming’s intended mark.
 The film shoes have two eyelets for dark blue laces and white ribbed rubber soles that soon fall victim to the muddy beaches of Crab Key.
 Although they are an appropriate choice of footwear for the situation, Bond wisely discards them early and spends most of the mission in bare feet.
 While this might not be the most hygienic option, it allows him to move much freer without the danger of his shoes getting weighed down and stuck in the mud.

 The only accessory of Bond’s simple attire is his Rolex Submariner Oyster Perpetual 6538 on a black leather strap.
-The Rolex has a black dial and is water resistant to 200 meters (or 660 feet).
+The Rolex has a black bezel and dial and is water resistant to 200 meters (or 660 feet).
 Unfortunately, the watch is taken by Dr. No’s henchmen, and Bond leaves it behind when he and Honey eventually abandon the island and get away to safety.
 (Spoiler, sorry.)

 Bond also digs in the closet and finds a pair of khaki flat front trousers that are magically exact replicas of the light blue ones he wore earlier, only with slanted pockets rather than frogmouth pockets.
 A reasonable in-film explanation would be that SPECTRE has had Bond under surveillance and thus tailored clothing similar to his to ease his comfort while staying with them, especially since Dr. No shows an interest in Bond’s defection to SPECTRE.
 This theory is further balanced when Bond finds a pair of navy blue canvas shoes that perfectly match the ones he wore when he was captured.